Robert Pakington: Life

 By 1510 Pakington had completed an apprenticeship with the Mercers' Company, one of the twelve great livery companies of London, and was exporting cloth and importing various wares.
 In 1523, and again in 1529, he and others were chosen to draw up articles on behalf of the Mercers for presentation to Parliament.
-According to Marshall, one of the articles drawn up in 1529 was "sharply anti-clerical".
+According to Peter Marshall, one of the articles drawn up in 1529 was "sharply anti-clerical".
 In 1527-8 Pakington was elected Warden of the Company.

 He was elected to Parliament in a by-election in October 1533, and was re-elected in 1536.
 The chronicler Edward Hall records that in Parliament Pakington again revealed anti-clerical sentiments, "speaking somewhat against the covetousness and cruelty of the clergy".

-In the final years of his life Pakington reported to Thomas Cromwell on matters in Flanders at the behest of Cromwell's man of business, Stephen Vaughan, who held strongly Protestant sympathies.
+In the final years of his life, Pakington reported to Thomas Cromwell on matters in Flanders at the behest of Cromwell's man of business, Stephen Vaughan, who held strongly Protestant sympathies.